lumigo-io/python_tracer/README.md

 ## Configuration
 * You can turn on the debug logs by setting the environment variable `LUMIGO_DEBUG=true`
-* You can change the timeout to send the trace information to the edge by setting `LUMIGO_EDGE_TIMEOUT=<seconds>`
 * You can prevent lumigo from sending keys that answer specific regexes by defining `LUMIGO_BLACKLIST_REGEX=["regex1", "regex2"]`.
 By default, we use the default regexes `[".*pass.*", ".*key.*"]`.
 All the regexes are case-insensitive.
 * In case of need, there is a kill switch, that stops all the interventions of lumigo immediately, without changing the code.
 Simply add an environment variable `LUMIGO_SWITCH_OFF=true`.
-* you can find examples in the examples directory

 ### Enhanced print
 In case you are using `print()` or [python logging](https://docs.python.org/3/library/logging.html) to log, then you can use the enhanced print capabilities that the tracer provides in order to view your logs in the platform view.
 Just add `enhance_print=True` to the tracer configuration and you are set.